snirSha/bulls_and_cows_game/README.md

               and keep counting the bulls until it reaches 4.
               After it gets 4 numbers that are in the sequence, the program randomly arrange the digits that it received until it wins.

-note: The SmartGuesser program is not very smart.
+Note: The SmartGuesser program is not very smart.
 In our cpp course we were asked to make a smart program that can beat the game in 100 and less guesses (size=4).

 ## Sources: